shivanshu01-hash/movie-ratings-visualization/README.md

 - Add Streamlit app for web-based interactive dashboard
 - Merge with IMDb or TMDB API for live data
 - Use NLP to analyze movie reviews

-## 🙌 Contributing

-Pull requests and feedback are welcome!
-If you'd like to contribute, feel free to fork the repo and raise a PR.

 ## 📫 Contact

 For queries or collaboration, reach out via [LinkedIn](www.linkedin.com/in/shivanshu-sahu-4aa7572a5) or GitHub Issues.